NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 Jumpstart and electric rail automatically trigger conduction while underwater with far greater range and self damage if you are touching the water
 ### Rocket Traps
-Placing a frozen rocket where an enemy spawns will create a large red explosion, this works whether or not the rocket has had time to supercharge due to enemies spawning slightly off and the ground
+Placing a frozen rocket where an enemy will walk will let the rocket supercharge creating a red explosion If you instead place the rocket where an enemy spawns it will create a red explosion whether or not it supercharged due to enemies spawning slightly off the ground
 ### Knuckleblast Cooldown Cancel
 Pressing swap arm or whiplash will cancel the cooldown from a knuckleblaster shockwave
 ### Overheat Quick Charge